kunle123-ui/kunle/Testnet:-Public.md

 The Testnet consists of block-producing nodes and non-producing nodes.

 ## Public Testnet Endpoints
-There are currently two Public Testnet.
+There are currently two Public Testnets.
 - Testnet1
     - HTTP Endpoint: testnet1.eos.io
     - P2P Endpoint: t1p2pXX.eos.io where XX is ranging from 01-21